Maplecroft/osm_maps/README.md

 At this point you need to follow the instructions on the [osm-bright](https://github.com/mapbox/osm-bright) README page for setting up the PostGIS database, and in particular the imposm related instructions.
-Short version: you will need to reference this file from the osm-bright repo: [imposm-mapping.py](https://github.com/mapbox/osm-bright/blob/master/imposm-mapping.py) in your imposum command.
+Short version: you will need to reference this file from the osm-bright repo, [imposm-mapping.py](https://github.com/mapbox/osm-bright/blob/master/imposm-mapping.py), in your imposum command.

 With everything setup correctly, this will load the Planet.osm dump into postGIS: